Why I Quit Being a Baha’i

 Unfortunately, I never believed in any of it.
 I tried to figure out ways of making it work in my head.
 I pretended.
 I tried to “fake it ’till you make it”.
 But I didn’t really believe it.

-The stuff about “God” and the “manifestations of God” (which is what Baha’is call Jesus Christ and Muhammad and so on) and the spiritual concepts always felt like hocus pocus, magical stuff to me.
+To me, the belief about “God” and the “manifestations of God” (which is what Baha’is call Jesus Christ and Muhammad and so on) and the spiritual concepts always felt far-fetched.
+To give you an idea of what it sounded like to me, I always thought of religious constructions of God on the same level as elves, Santa, or telekinesis.
 None of it felt real, not when I was young, nor when I was an adult.
 I left for that reason, fundamentally.

 I’ll explain more below, but I simply can’t accept the concept of a mysterious “God” sending down “manifestations” at all.
 Further, I can’t just not be Baha’i; all religion is anathema to me.
-(I hear about people abandoning the Baha’i faith for another religion, and can’t help but wonder why.
-Why do people want to follow some mysterious belief system?)
+(I hear about people abandoning the Baha’i faith for another religion, and can’t help but wonder what it is that drives people to follow a mysterious belief system.)

 “Well, I believe in a universe where we may never understand everything, because we’re just squishy blobs of goo.
 But we should try.
 That stuff that we may never actually understand, because of our physical limitations, is what you might call ‘god'”.